 Attendance at all class meetings is mandatory.
 If any meeting (lecture or workshop session) is to be missed, please notify the instructor prior to the scheduled class.
 Please remember to silence cell phones and be courteous when using laptops in class.
-Most importantly, be respectful and engage during fellow students' pin-ups.
 This course is committed to the principle of equal access.
 Students who need disability accommodations are encouraged to speak with the faculty member/department administrator early in the semester so that accommodations can be implemented in a timely fashion.

 Undergraduates: If anything is getting in the way of your academics, please consult with S3 (s3-support@mit.edu).
 The walk-in queue is open from 10-12 and 2-4 on weekdays.
 Appointments can be virtual or in-person, depending on your comfort and convenience.

 Graduates: A variety of issues may impact your academic career including faculty/student relationships, funding, and interpersonal concerns.
-In the Office of Graduate Education (OGE), GradSupport provides consultation, coaching, and advocacy to graduate students on matters related to academic and life challenges.
-If you are dealing with an issue that is impacting your ability to attend class, complete work, or take an exam, you may contact GradSupport by email at gradsupport@mit.edu or via phone at (617) 253-4860.
+In the office of Graduate Education (OGE), GradSupport provides consultation, coaching, and advocacy to graduate students on matters relating to academic and life changes.
+If you are dealing with an issue that is impacting your ability to attend class, complete work, or take an example, you may contact GradSupport by email at gradsupport@mit.edu or via phone at (617) 253-4860.

-The MIT online course management system, aka Canvas, will be used exclusively in the course.
+The MIT online course management system (Canvas) will be used exclusively in the course.
 Lecture handouts and exercise descriptions will be available there shortly after class is held.
 Students will also be submitting exercises and materials through this system and must do so by the assigned due date.